 Who is responsible for the costs of repairs to my salon building?

 Most business leases are full repairing and insuring ones (the estate agents’ jargon for this is ‘FRI’).
 Be on your guard.
 Take legal advice early.
-These obligations can be potentially very onerous.
+These obligations can be potentially very onerous and expensive.

 The Repair clause frequently includes liability for the structural state/repair of the building.
-If your salon is in an older building (as many High Street properties are) then this is even more cause for vigilance.
+If your salon is in an older building (as many central location properties are) then be even more careful.
 You could get a very nasty bill for major repairs to the roof and windows, for example, in a few years.

 Again, my advice is consult your lawyer as early as you can.
-They may recommend a ‘schedule of condition’ is drawn up – it depends on the exact circumstances.
+They may recommend a ‘schedule of condition’ is drawn up.
 This is a description, in words and photographs, of the current state of the building to show its condition when you took it on.

-Getting the repairing obligations clear, and your liability limited, before you sign up will almost certainly save you a small fortune at the end of the lease – or when you want to sell your salon as a going-concern.
+Getting the repairing obligations clear and your liability limited before you sign up will almost certainly save you a small fortune at the end of the lease.

 Any other hidden salon premises costs?